markwisdomreeves/1-react-styled-conponent-website/README.md

 ## Responsive React Website
-### This is a Responsive React Website of a local Bank.
+### This is a Responsive React Website for a local Bank.
 ### This website was built with React.js, React-Router and Styled-Component.